 At this time I was going to the Home Brew Computer Club meeting at the Stanford Linear Accelerator Center (SLAC) auditorium on Page Mill Road in Palo Alto.
 Inside they would have a guest lecturer, and time for questions, wants, etc. then a Random Access time when you could go to someone with a question, want, etc. and talk one (or many) to one.Computer called the Apple

 At another one of the Home Brew Computer Club meetings someone had the paper tapes for the Motorola Editor and Assembler (that's 2 separate programs).
 And I got the tapes, no documentation or anything else.
 By this time I had written a source code generator program.
-It would read a machine language paper tape and print out the source code and machine language nmenonics.
+It would read a machine language paper tape and print out the source code and machine language mnemonics.
 This allowed me to reverse engineer the editor and assembler to find out how they were handling the I/O. It turned out they were written by a professional and had a header where the I/O ports were defined.
 It was a simple matter to reassign the ports to match the SWTP TTY I/O port.
 This was a great tool, now you could write code without worrying about recomputing loop jump addresses.Later a generic assembly language became popular called "C".
 "C" is a low level language it's just a little bit removed form assembly language where the language is very closely tied to the registers of the target chip.

 A very high level language is LabVIEW by National Instruments.

 There was an annual show that was for small home type computers in SF.
-Jim Warren (spelling?) put it on and used roller skates to cover the large area of the show floor.
+Jim Warren (Wiki) put it on and used roller skates to cover the large area of the show floor.
 There were papers given and exhibits.
-Those two kids with their Apple computer had a booth.Tiny Basic
+Those two kids with their Apple computer had a booth.

 Tom Pittman wanted to develop a version of Tiny Basic as written up in Doctor Dobbs Journal.
 He used my computer by working into the wee hours for a number of days.
 When he was done I got a copy.
-I also asked him to include hooks to allow the language to bang bits so that it could be used to control hardware, not just be used as software.Radio Shack Color Computer
+I also asked him to include hooks (PEEK & POKE) to allow the language to bang bits so that it could be used to control hardware, not just be used as software.Radio Shack Color Computer (Wiki)

-This was based on the Motorola 6809 Chip.
+This was based on the Motorola 6809E Chip.
 The Microware OS9 operating system was available for this computer.
 It used a color TV as an output device and can be used to make titles for video tape.
 Motorola has an app note on the 6809 chip with the design of the COCO.
-This was a low cost computer with a lot of capability.There was a company in Sunnyvale that was buying the COCO from Radio Shack, removing the case and embedding it into a commercial product that was involved in routing telephone calls (like to a doctor's office after hours).
+This was a low cost computer with a lot of capability.

 Multiport Adapter